entropy-deno/core/readme.md

 - Deno ^1.40.0

-> [!TIP] It is a good practice to always have the latest version of Deno
+> [!TIP]
-> To update Deno, run the following command:
+It is a good practice to always have the latest version of Deno installed.
+To update Deno, run the following command:

 ```shell
 deno upgrade